nmayorov/nmayorov.github.io/content/posts/rts_as_optimization.md

 \end{split}
 $$

-Candidates for the minimum are searched as stationary points of the Lagrange function.
+Candidates for the minimum are searched as stationary points of the Lagrange function:
-In other words they satisfy the equations:
 $$\frac{\partial L}{\partial x_k} = 0; \frac{\partial L}{\partial w_k} = 0; \frac{\partial L}{\partial \lambda_k} = 0$$
 The partial derivative with respect to $x_k$ requires a separate treatment.